-- Enter a load value of -32.24 (kN/m) for each coordinate. - De-select the Use default button in the Patch load divisions panel and enter 15 in the x direction. - Enter the attribute name as Knife edge load (upper) and click Finish - With the Point at the origin selected, drag and drop the loading attribute Knife edge loading (upper) from the Treeview onto the selected Point. - Enter the loadcase as Knife edge load (upper) with a load factor of 1 and click OK
+- Enter a load value of -32.24 (kN/m) for each coordinate. - De-select the Use default button in the Patch load divisions panel and enter 15 in the x direction. - Enter the attribute name as Knife edge load (upper) and click Finish - With the Point at the origin selected, drag and drop the loading attribute Knife edge loading (upper) from the - Enter the loadcase as Knife edge load (upper) with a load factor of 1 and click OK